SteveBenz/ProgressiveColonizationSystem/README.md

    3.  (complete) Agroponic and Ag modules consume some electricity
    4.  (complete) Actually enforce the crew counts, types & stars (see 2.v)
    5.  (complete) Make the reporting of when you make a tier breakthrough more informative and fun
-   6. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
+   6.  (meh) IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
    7.  (cut) IDEA: Bag all these different categories of research and just have one number for every body
    8.  (complete) The Colony Status window is getting too big - it should get broken up
+   9. Make a K&K drill
+   10. Modify the smallest storage pack to be available earlier in the tech tree
 5. Release prep
    1.  (complete) De-fugly the dialogs
    2.  (complete) Get non-dumb name - Progressive Kolonization System?
 PKS